 Employer obligations

-To avoid any doubt, the PPLAct clarifies that an employer's obligation to provide PLP is separate and additional to any other obligation the employer has in relation to the person.
-That other obligation may arise, for example, under another law of the Commonwealth, a state or territory law, or an industrial instrument (however described).
+To avoid any doubt, the PPLAct clarifies that an employer's obligation to provide PLP is separate and additional to any other obligation the employer has in relation to the person, regardless of how those other obligations may arise (for example, an obligation arising under another law of the Commonwealth, a state or territory law, or an industrial instrument).

-Note: A person can elect when in the period from the DOB (or adoption) to the day before the child's first birthday they wish to receive their PPL period and when in the flexible PPL period for the child (1.1.F.80) they wish to receive their flexible PPL.
+Note: A person can elect when in the period from the DOB (or adoption) to the day before the child's second birthday they wish to receive their flexible PPL.
 If the person is an employee, they can take their PLP before, after or at the same time as any employer-provided paid or unpaid leave they may be entitled to receive.

-Act reference: PPLAct section 99A Payment of paid parental leave does not affect other employer obligations
+Act reference: PPLAct section 99A Payment of PPL does not affect other employer obligations

 Last reviewed: